gasparka/thesis/docs/intro.rst

 for numerical computing.
 In domain of communication systems, all the GNURadio blocks have Python mappings.

 In Python domain there already exist two projects that allow design of RTL in Python domain.
 The MyHDL is fully working based on the event-driven approach.
-It does not provide a lot of abstraction.
+Function based design, similiar to Verilog language, it does not provide a lot of abstraction.
 Migen is more following the structured approach, the abstraction level is higher than of MyHDL, but it archieves this by using 'metaprogramming' in Python, that greatly affects the readability and bla of code.
 Neither the MyHDL nor Migen provide an support for fixed-point type, they are not DSP oriented.